-Student Judicial Board
+Student Judicial Board (SJB)

-The Student Judicial Board (SJB) is the judicial branch of the Student Government Association and is an essential element of student governance.
-The SJB exists to uphold the standards of the Georgia State University community by providing peer adjudication of alleged student violations of the Code.
-The SJB is comprised of 16 members serving as Justices, with two serving as Associate Chief Justices and one serving as Chief Justice.
-When the SJB is selected as a student’s hearing route, an SJB Hearing Panel will review all of the information presented and will respond fairly and effectively to alleged violations of the Code.
+The SJB on Atlanta campus is comprised of 16 members serving as justices, with two serving as associate chief justices and one serving as chief justice.
+The SJB on the Perimeter campuses is comprised of 16 members serving as justices, with five serving as associate chief justices and one serving as chief justice.
+When the SJB is selected as a student’s hearing route, an SJB Hearing Panel will review all of the information presented and will respond fairly and effectively to alleged violations of the Student Code of Conduct.
 The Hearing Panel makes recommendations to the Dean of Students.
-The SJB may not hear cases of alleged violations of the academic honesty policy and sexual misconduct.
-The SJB receives yearly training on many elements of adjudicating a conduct case.
-The SJB strives to protect the Georgia State University community while assisting with the student’s personal growth.
+The SJB may not hear cases of alleged violations of the Policy on Academic Honesty and the Sexual Misconduct Policy The SJB receives yearly training on adjudicating a conduct case and strives to protect the Georgia State University community while assisting with the student’s personal growth.

-- 2.5 or better grade point average at the time of appointment
+- 2.5 or better grade point average at the time of appointment.

 - Is in good disciplinary standing.

-- Attend bimonthly SJB and Committee meetings.
+- Attend bimonthly SJB and committee meetings.

 - Serve on hearing panels for conduct cases when requested.

-Listening skills - ability to hear ideas and opinions of others.
+- Listening skills: Ability to hear ideas and opinions of others.

-Sensitivity awareness - ability to understand feelings, concerns and personal rights of others.
+- Sensitivity awareness: Ability to understand feelings, concerns and personal rights of others.